 The company hiring you to mystery shop may want you to ask the waiter certain questions, e.g. what would they recommend, do they have any gluten-free meals, etc.

 This way, the company can find out if certain training programs need work or if the food isn’t coming out as expected.

-You may be asked additional things such as checking out the toilet facility, if they have any particular signs up, etc.
+When you mystery shop, you may be asked additional things such as checking out the toilet facility, if they have any particular signs up, etc.

 Most companies want mystery shoppers to report within 24 hours of completing mystery shopping services, so make sure you’re on top of this!